lingyanzhou/JavaFX-Notes/chapter8-event-handling.md

 * Typical usage: If a parent node does not want its child nodes to respond to an event, it can consume the event in its event filter.
 If a parent node provides a default response to an event in an event handler, a child node can provide a specific response and consume the event.

+* At the consuming node, all filters/handlers of the right type are called.

+* Consuming the event in event filters at the target node prevents the bubbling phase.